Medicare Health Insurance Agents and Brokers in California

 While a private insurance company contracted by Medicare normally offers only its own plans, a Medicare broker typically offers a wide variety of Medicare plans from different companies.
 A health insurance broker provides a one-stop shop to purchase insurance coverage, allowing clients to compare various plans from different companies.
 A certified insurance agent is likely to be acquainted with the ins and outs of Medicare plans of various insurance firms in the community he or she serves.

 Health insurance broker services are normally free of charge to help guide Medicare beneficiaries through the Medicare plan choices available to them, whether they decide to enroll or not.
-The brokers may get commissions from approved private companies if they help a client enroll in a Medicare supplemental health insurance plan or a Medicare Advantage plan from that company.
+The brokers may get commissions from approved private companies if they help a client enroll in a Medicare Advantage plan from that company or Medicare supplemental health insurance plan.
 Insurance brokers and agents are, however, not permitted to pressure a client into buying a Medicare supplement or Medicare Advantage plan and cannot recommend or endorse any single plan.
+Medicare Advantage brokers are licensed in the state(s) they do business and must abide by a code of ethics, which makes enrollment in the plans they offer completely voluntary and optional, giving you the best options for coverage.

 Find a Medicare Insurance Broker

-Upon finding an agent or broker you like, it is important to check their license status to confirm their credentials.
+Upon finding an agent or broker you like, it is important to check their license status to confirm their credentials and get information regarding your options.
 Licensed Medicare agents and brokers in California need to display their license number on their business cards and any marketing materials they give to people regarding the insurance products they sell.